The EdTech List

 The Extraordinaires – A fun, tech-free way to teach Design Thinking basics.
 We start teaching our kids about Design Thinking using this card game.
 Worth the price.

 Dremel Rotary Tools and Accessories – When we are turning parts into arts, we need something powerful to cut and shape our parts and that we can use indoors.
 Dremel is perfect.
 I was really excited to see how far Dremel has come.
 I have all the basic shop tools Don’t forget the clamps, flex shaft, and the drill press.
+Update: loved this package so much I bought a second one this year!

 Hurion H610PRO Graphics Tablet – I had never heard of speed painting until last year.
 A group of talented students loved to screencast themselves painting.
 It was painful to watch them do it with a mouse, so I grabbed a few tablets this year!

-Video Studio Kit – I bought this almost four years ago when I started Bengal Buzz, the student run news show, at my old high school.
+Video Studio Kit – I bought this almost four years ago when I started Bengal Buzz, a student run news show, at my old high school.
 I was stoked to see it was still on Amazon.
 For the price, you can’t beat this kit.
 It’s not top of the line quality, but it’s damn good and the price can’t be beat.

 Play-Doh – Play-Doh is great for MakeyMakey projects, but here’s an even cooler use: we use Play-Doh to make molds.
 We then fill the molds with hot glue.
 The dried glue pops right out an the Play-Doh is still good to use.
 Great for quick prototyping.